+Figure 6.3.1.4-2: Ambient IoT system architecture for Topology 2

-The Ambient IoT system according to Figure 6.3.1.4-1 can support different deployment options.
-For example, the Reader may be co-located with a 3GPP UE so that the communication between Reader and AIoT Controller uses a PDU Session.
-Alternatively, Readers may be deployed independent of 3GPP UEs, i.e. as stand-alone base stations.
+The Ambient IoT system can support different deployment options.
+For example, the Reader may be co-located with a 3GPP UE so that the communication between Reader and AIoT Controller uses a PDU Session to enable Topology 2 (enabling Topology 2 as depicted in Figure 6.3.1.4-2).
+Alternatively, Readers may be deployed independent of 3GPP UEs, i.e. as stand-alone base stations to enable Topology 1 (Figure 6.3.1.4-1).

-NOTE: The AIoT controller is assumed to be a 3GPP core network entity that enables Ambient IoT scenarios in the context of 5G.
-Other 5GC network functions are not assumed to be needed.
+The AIoT controller is assumed to be a 3GPP core network entity that enables Ambient IoT scenarios in the context of 5G.
+The 5GC network functions shown in Figure 6.3.1.4-2 (AMF, SMF, UPF) are assumed to be in the PLMN domain.

+NOTE: For Topology 2, the UE is assumed to be configured with the DNN/S-NSSAI for the PDU Session to be used for Reader to AIoT Controller communication and also with an FQDN to discover the AIoT Controller.

-Editor's note: Whether NEF can potentially be reused for exposure (e.g. AF authorization, etc.) to the AF is FFS.
+Editor's note: Whether there is a need to validate the AIoT Device ID by a serving network and if so, how to achieve this is FFS.

-Editor's note: Further details how the architecture enables topology 1 and 2 are FFS.
-In case of topology 2, whether AMF is needed in 5GS core network is FFS.

 6.3.1.5 Network function description

 6.3.1.5.1 Reader